Shakespeare in the Park

 Sebastian, the sharp-tongued brother of Alonsa, schemes his way through the island’s chaos with biting wit.
 Gabriel Martinez returns to SSC after standout performances as Lord Capulet and Mercutio in the five-actor Romeo & Juliet.

 Antonio, Prospero’s treacherous brother, is one of Shakespeare’s most unrepentant villains.
-Kristof Kage brings menace and charisma to the role, following last year’s Henry IV and several seasons as the host of SSC’s popular Bar(d) Crawl.
+Nate Williamson brings menace and charisma to the role as a Southern Shakespeare audience favorite – and starring alongside his son, Grant!

 Gonzalo – John Campana